volume-trader/QuantowerKB/connections/connection-to-binance-futures/README.md

 When you’ve created a new account with the Binance exchange you may log in using your new credentials via the VT-Terminal terminal and start using all of its premium features for free.

-### How to check that your account has a Full license in Quantower?
+### How to check that your account has a Full license in VT-Terminal?

 Once you created a new account with Binance Spot, Binance Futures, please login to the platform in trading mode with your API Keys.
 After that, open **** [**Account Info** panel](../../informational-panels/account-info.md) and check that the field **Full license is Enabled**.